isotopp/isotopp.github.io/content/posts/2022-09-14-artifactory-conclusion.md

 # So are we good now?

 From the database point of view, this is as good as it gets.
-The database is not currently a stability item or scalability limit, the current config could even be scaled back to a 16C/32T Blade 7 with 2x $400 of CPU.
+The database is not currently a stability item or scalability limit, the current config could even be scaled back to a cheap standard Blade.